+If the studies only covered certain sub-groups of the population or types of the intervention, has this been mentioned?
 In this section, the PLS authors should have briefly described the included studies.
 It may be enough to give information about how many studies they included and where they were set.
-Sometimes, they may also need to give more specific information about the intervention and comparison group and the study
+Sometimes, they may also need to give more specific information about the intervention and comparison group and the study population.
+For instance, if the included studies only covered certain sub-groups of the population or certain types of the intervention, this should be mentioned.
+The PLS authors may also need to mention the funding sources of the included studies.
+For instance:

-"Describing the included studies"

-If the studies only covered certain sub-groups of the population or types of the intervention, has this been mentioned?